 X.4 DCP Overview

 Care planning is needed to manage medically complex and/or functionally impaired individuals as they interact with the health care system.
 Often, these individuals require real time coordination of the care as they receive care from multiple care providers and care settings.
 HL7 Care Plan Domain Analysis Model (Care Plan DAM) depicts the care plan as a tool used by clinicians to plan and coordinate care.
+Care planning is needed to manage medically complex and/or functionally impaired individuals as they interact with the health care system.
+Effective care planning requires the ability to include care provisions by care teams and care team members.
+Care teams and care team members are typically associated with the care they provide.
+This association supports the care planning aspects associated with the person for whom the care is provided.
+Often, care teams and care team members require real time coordination of care as individuals receive care from multiple care providers and care settings.
+These care providers make up patient centered collaborative focused care teams.

 Effective care planning and care coordination for patients with complex health problems and needs are needed throughout the world.
 Both the European Union and the United States are currently working to encourage more effective use of information and communication technology to support the delivery of health services.
 This has led to the promotion of interoperability of health information and communication technology products and services.

+HL7 Care Team Domain Analysis Model (DAM) provides a model that captures the roles and relationships of entities who provide care for an individual.
+These entities are considered to be a care team due to the fact that they participate in the care of the same individual.

 In the United States, providers and payers are interested in ensuring that patients are receiving effective and efficient care.
 The Medicare and Medicaid EHR incentive programs provide financial incentives to care providers for the meaningful use of certified EHR technology that supports care coordination.
 According to the United States Office of the National Coordinator for Health Information Technology’s Connecting Health and Care for the Nation Shared Nationwide Interoperability Roadmap, “Providers also play a critical role in coordinating care with other providers in support of patients.
 However, coordinating care and engaging with multi-disciplinary, cross-organization care, support and service teams has been incredibly difficult with the tools available today.
 Technology that does not facilitate the sharing and use of electronic health information that providers need, when they need it, which often creates additional challenges to care coordination.
 Additionally, care coordination via electronic means requires workflow changes for providers and their staff, particularly to close referral loops and ensure all of an individual’s health information is available to the entire care, support and services team.
 These workflow changes are not insignificant and must be overcome in order to enable interoperability.”

 CP DAM recognizes that many clinical settings use multiple tools such as (templates, protocols, care pathways, ordersets) without regards of overlap or discrepancy in care planning.
 This profile depicts how care plans can be created with the use of coordinated tools by using FHIR PlanDefinition.
 The Care Plan can then be shared and used to plan and coordinate care.